rcarver/config/README.md

 More importantly, we've exposed that by instantiating a Pattern we have not executed it.
 Put another way: there are two phases to using a
 Pattern: Accumulation and Execution.
-To configure a server, obviously we need to Execute the Pattern, but there are also many benefits of using only the Accumulation phase.
+To configure a server, obviously we need to Execute the Pattern.
+Before doing so, Config accumulates all of the patterns that will run in order to validate, detect duplicates and comflicts.

 ### Attributes